 - The data is funneled through a series of three random TOR nodes.
 Each of these is different from one another and has a unique encryption key:

-Because of the network’s architecture, no single computer knows where the data flow origin point is and its final destination point – your identity and IP are safe.
+Because of the network’s architecture, no single computer knows where the data flow origin and final destination points are — your identity and IP are safe.

-However, ToR has some downsides.
-The main ones are – slow internet speeds, and the service doesn’t use obfuscation.
-That means even if your internet service provider can’t see what you’re browsing, they can still see you using ToR which is illegal in some countries.
+- No obfuscation: even if your internet service provider can’t see what you’re browsing, they can still see you using Tor, which is illegal in some countries.

-If you want to scale your business up and keep it safe, hardware VPNs are an exponentially growing hassle.
-A great legacy VPN replacement for a business is the SASE service.
-If your network is already secure and only needs a touch-up – try out ZTNA.
+For a regular consumer, a VPN is all you need.
+But if you want to scale your business and keep it safe, hardware VPNs are an exponentially growing hassle.
+A SASE service is a great replacement for it.
+If your network is already secure and only needs a touch-up — try out ZTNA.

 It all depends on your security administrator’s taste – do they like the flavor of detailed network management?
 Maybe their palette is not as refined yet, and you’re looking for a more straightforward solution.